Configuration

 Properties of Collapse

-Collapse is an enum type so exactly one of name or ext should be
+Collapse is an enum type so exactly one of name, ext or sub

 Examples of collapse